Orlando Arcia Player Props: Braves vs. Mets

 - The pitching staff for the Mets has a collective 8.7 K/9, which ranks 16th in MLB.

-- The Mets have a 4.49 team ERA that ranks 21st across all league pitching staffs.
+- The Mets' 4.53 team ERA ranks 23rd across all league pitching staffs.

+- Mets pitchers combine to give up 81 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- Carrasco makes the start for the Mets, his seventh of the season.
-He is 2-2 with a 5.74 ERA and 19 strikeouts through 31 1/3 innings pitched.
+- Scherzer (5-2) takes the mound for the Mets in his 10th start of the season.
+He's put together a 3.21 ERA in 47 2/3 innings pitched, with 48 strikeouts.

-- The right-hander last appeared on Wednesday against the Philadelphia Phillies, when he went six innings, allowing one earned run while giving up six hits.
+- In his most recent time out on Thursday against the Philadelphia Phillies, the right-hander tossed seven innings, allowing one earned run while surrendering five hits.

-- The 36-year-old has a 5.74 ERA and 5.5 strikeouts per nine innings in six games this season, while giving up a batting average of .248 to his opponents.
+- The 38-year-old has an ERA of 3.21, with 9.1 strikeouts per nine innings, in nine games this season.
+Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.